lorenzo-stoakes/linux-vm-notes/README.md

    referencing any actual code or making assumptions about prior knowledge.

 2. [Page Tables](page-tables.md) - Discussion about what
-   [page tables][page-table] are, how they are used in linux, how they fit in the 64-bit address space, how they are manually traversed, the TLB and finally how page tables are allocated and freed.
+   [page tables][page-table] are, how they are used in linux, how they are manually traversed, the TLB and finally how page tables are allocated and freed.

 ### In Progress